DevExpress-Examples/winforms-viewer-save-and-apply-dashboard-state/readme.md

 - The ChoroplethMap's **Master-Filter value** is set to **Wyoming**.
 - The Grid's **Drill-Down value** is set to **Bikes**.

 When the dashboard is closed, the [DashboardViewer.GetDashboardState](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.GetDashboardState) method obtains a dashboard state object.
-It is serialized to XML and added to the **XElement** object stored in the [Dashboard.UserData](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.Dashboard.UserData) property.
+It is serialized to XML and added to the **XElement** object stored in the [CustomProperties](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.Dashboard.CustomProperties) collection.
 Subsequently, the dashboard with the dashboard state data is saved to the dashboard xml file.

-When the application starts, the **DashboardViewer** loads the dashboard and the [DashboardState](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardState) object is deserialized in the [DashboardViewer.DashboardLoaded](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.DashboardLoaded) event.

-The dashboard state is restored using the [DashboardViewer.SetDashboardState](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.SetDashboardState(DevExpress.DashboardCommon.DashboardState)) method in the [DashboardViewer.SetInitialDashboardState](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.SetInitialDashboardState) event.
+When the application starts, the **DashboardViewer** loads the dashboard and the [DashboardState](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardState) object is deserialized and restored using the **GetDataFromString** method in the [DashboardViewer.SetInitialDashboardState](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.SetInitialDashboardState) event.

 ## See Also